YachtChat/YachtChat/wiki/docs/04-Troubleshooting/verify-email.md

 # My e-mail verification code does not work

-If the link from the verification mail does not work when you click on it, you can copy the link by right-clicking on it and paste it into a new private window.
+If the link from the verification mail does not work when you click on it, you can copy the link by right-clicking on it and pasting it into a new private window.
 Then the link should work.

 If the link has expired, you can simply send a new verification mail after logging in.